 Graduate programs in educational leadership and nursing also began in October 2014, and further programs are under consideration.

-Lynchburg College received a $95,000 grant award from the Jessie Ball duPont Fund for the establishment of the program in St. Lucia.
+University of Lynchburg received a $95,000 grant award from the Jessie Ball duPont Fund for the establishment of the program in St. Lucia.
 The grant funds support personnel expenses, computer equipment, classroom/office furnishings and recruiting efforts

 Jenevie (Wendy) Bailey ’08 BS, ’08 MEd ’14 EdD serves as director of LC in St. Lucia.